dnaliu/COMP4202_FinalProject/README.md

 Run the following command to determine the lowest door elevation:
   - python evaluate.py

-The result will be stored in measurement.csv file.
-All images with no doors will be stored in undetected.txt
+The result will be stored in measurement.csv file at /doors.
+All images with no doors will be stored in undetected.txt in the base directory.